Updated on September 4th, 2018

 - Great for Beginners.
 With such a great price point and good quality!
 As well as if you are just trying to experiment and see if you want to ever use nibs in your artworks 🙂

 - Not the best out there.
-But again, for the price point, they work much better than you can imagine.
+But again, for the price point, they work much better than you could guess.

 Overall, my rating of this product will be 4 Stars.
-As it is not the best out there, but for the money you pay you get a pretty amazing quality and it works wonders!
+As it is not the best out there, but for the money you pay, you get pretty great quality and it works wonders!

 4. Drawing Paper